micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-34-rashi_en.md

 ### passuk 24

 ### passuk 25
-<b>Two of Yaakov’s sons.</b> They were his sons, yet, Shimon and Levi acted as other people who are not his sons, in that they did not seek his advice.
+<b>Two of Yaakov’s sons.</b> They were his sons, yet, Shimon and Leivi acted as other people who are not his sons, in that they did not seek his advice.
-<b>Brothers ofDinah.</b> Because they risked their lives for her, they are called her brothers.
+<b>Brothers of Deenah.</b> Because they risked their lives for her, they are called her brothers.
 <b>With confidence.</b> Because they [the Shechemites] were in pain.
 The Aggadaic explanation is: They were confident of the power of the “old one” [Yaakov].

 ### passuk 26